 Allow me to personally invite you to attend your Louisiana Association of Nutrition and Foodservice Professionals State Educational Conference and General Membership Meeting.
-Next year's conference will be \$85.00 registration for all LA-ANFP members in good standing and will be held April 12th - 14th 2023.
-To be held at Crowne Plaza Executive Center Baton Rouge 4728 Constitution Ave, Baton Rouge, LA 70808.
-Please see this newsletter and/or our website for a registration form.
-Our hotel rate is only \$125.00 per night, and I am hoping that many of you will decide to room with other members and share the cost.
+This year's conference will be \$85.00 registration for all LA-ANFP members in good standing and will be held September 4th - 6th 2024.
+To be held at Paragon Casino & Resort, Marksville, LA.
+711 Paragon Place, Marksville, LA 71351 Phone Number: (318) 253-1946

-The conference will begin on Wednesday April 12th at 8:30 am with a breakfast buffet being served at 7:30 am each day.
-Our vendor showcase is planned for Thursday April 13th form 11:30 am - 1:30 pm; we have many new vendors participating this year.
-Attending this conference will entitle you to earning 20 CEU's towards your continued CDM certification, so please plan on joining us this year.
-This is a very special year for us as an association, as we will be celebrating our 50th year as a association.
-Also, in June 2023 our national annual ACE conference will be held here in our beautiful state, in New Orleans.
+The conference will begin on Wednesday September 4th at 8:30 am.
+Our vendor showcase is planned for Thursday September 5th form 11:30 am - 1:30 pm; we have many new vendors participating this year.
+Attending this conference will entitle you to earning at least 15 CEU's towards your continued CDM certification, so please plan on joining us this year.

-Once the agenda and program for this conference has been finalized, we will post it to our website www.anfponline.org/LA in order to provide you with the topics and speakers chosen for this conference.
+Once the agenda and program for this conference has been finalized, we will post it to our website www.anfponline.org/LA to provide you with the topics and speakers chosen for this conference.
 For those of you who have not attended a state meeting in recent years, I cordially invite you to attend our state meeting.
 Our association is forever changing, and we have many new and exciting things planned.
 In closing, I would like to ask each and every one of you to be proud of yourselves as CDM's and to become an involved member of your association.
 I look forward to serving you and working with each of you to make our association the best it can be.
-Remember this conference is the first time in three years that we have been able to get together so don't miss this opportunity to earn your CEU's and network with your fellow CDM's.
+Remember this conference is only the second time in four years that we have been able to get together so don't miss this opportunity to earn your CEU's and network with your fellow CDM's.
+On a final note we are looking for someone to join your executive board in the position of Secretary, so if you are interested please reach out to one of your executive board members.